 Contains details which represent the recommendations of the SDI in respect to weather-stripping of standard steel doors and frames.

 111-F Recommended Existing Wall Anchors for Standard Steel Doors and Frames

-A guide for architects to aid them in recognizing available options to the traditional sub buck detail which has been widely used in the past.
-It illustrates anchoring systems which are available in regular and labeled frames.
+A guide for architects to recognize available options to the traditional sub buck detail which has been widely used in the past.
+Also illustrates anchoring systems for both regular and labeled frames.

 111-G Recommended Standard Preparation for Double Type (Interconnected) Locks on Standard Steel Doors and Frames